This post contains affiliate links. Please read our disclosure policy.

 If you’re not very familiar with using a smoker, I asked my husband to add some tips and tricks to make smoking a turkey easy.
 Here’s his best tips:

--Use a chimney to bring your lump charcoal up to temperature.
+- Use a chimney to bring your lump charcoal up to temperature.

 - Use real lump charcoal.
 Briquets tend to give off a petroleum aftertaste.

-What Wood To Use For Smoked Turkey
+What Wood to Use For The Best Smoked Turkey

 If you’re using wood-chips or chucks, you can control how much smoke your meat gets.

-• Want a lot of smoke?
+- Want a lot of smoke?
 Use more wood chips, for longer amount of time.

-• Want less smoke?
+- Want less smoke?
 Use less chips, for a shorter amount of time.

-• White oak, pecan and cherry are beautiful, mild smoking woods for poultry.
+- White oak, pecan and cherry are beautiful, mild smoking woods for poultry.

-• Mesquite has a stronger smoke flavor, but still very tasty with poultry.
+- Mesquite has a stronger smoke flavor, but still very tasty with poultry.

-• Hickory is a very strong wood, which is great for beef, but I would avoid for poultry.
+- Hickory is a very strong wood, which is great for beef, but I would avoid for poultry.

 Recipe FAQs